 In APM, a transaction trace gives a detailed snapshot of a single transaction in your application.
 A transaction trace records the available function calls, database calls, and external calls.
 You can use transaction traces to troubleshoot performance issues and to get detailed low-level insight into how your app is working.

 Here are the default rules that govern which transactions a New Relic agent traces:

-- Over the minute-long harvest cycle, all transactions that violate the threshold (either four times your Apdex T value or a specific number of seconds) are added to a pool of transactions.
+- Over the minute-long harvest cycle, all transactions that breach the threshold (either four times your Apdex T value or a specific number of seconds) are added to a pool of transactions.

 - At the end of that minute, the New Relic agent selects the slowest transaction in that pool and performs a transaction trace on it.

 If you don't see traces in your account, it's possible that no transactions meet the necessary criteria.
-If that's the case, you can adjust transaction trace settings to ensure some transactions will be traced.
+In this situation, you can adjust transaction trace settings to ensure some transactions will be traced.

 Configure transaction traces

-- Under Transaction traces, select a transaction trace to view that trace's Summary page.
+- In the Transaction traces section, click a transaction trace to view additional details.

-For more on using transaction traces, slow queries, and service maps to solve performance issues, see Analyze performance issues.
+For more information about using transaction traces, slow queries, and service maps to solve performance issues, see Analyze performance issues.